spiral/docs/orm/relations.md

 ```

 > Accessing relation data using magic property is very useful in combination with [eager loading] (loading.md).
+> To remember, calling relation using **property** will only give you access to pre-loaded and cached realtion data, calling relation using **method** will give you access to relation query, pivot tables and etc. Basically you have to READ using property and WRITE or use CUSTOM SELECT QUERIES using method way.

 ## Has Many Relation
 Has Many relation is very similar to has one, however it is not embedded to it's parent by default and it provides us ability to specify set of where conditions to link two tables together.
 Before we will start, let's create new Record Post: "create:record post -f id:primary -f published:bool -f title:string -f content:text"